-Generally speaking, there are a number of ways to address “my kind.”
-Take your pick — child-free, no-kidder, non-parent, voluntarily childless, or childless-by-choice are all acceptable in my universe — although the latter pair technically refer to someone who wanted kids, couldn’t have them, accepted his or her fate, then settled contentedly into a CF existence.
+Generally speaking, there are a number of respectful ways to address “my kind.”
+Child-free, no-kidder, non-parent, voluntarily childless, and childless-by-choice are all acceptable in my universe — although the latter pair technically refer to someone who wanted a sproglodyte and couldn’t have it, but eventually settled contentedly into a CF existence.
 (Semantics!)
-Call me “magnificent-mother-of-creative-ideas-and-amazing-adventures-rather-than-babies,” “she-who-enjoys-being-a-kid-too-much-to-have-children-of-her-own” or “grand-and-glorious-goddess-of-non-motherhood” if you like — that’s fine.
-Just recognize that whatever term you use, it should honor and respect the fact that my decision not to have children was a conscious, deliberate, and intentional one — not a failure or malfunction of any kind.
+Call me “magnificent-mother-of-creative-ideas-and-amazing-adventures-rather-than-babies,” “she-who-enjoys-staying-young-and-acting-foolish-too-much-for-shrieklings-of-her-own,” even “grand-and-glorious-goddess-of-anti-knocked-up-ed-ness” if you like.
+Just recognize that whatever term you use should honor the fact that my decision not to breed was a discretionary one, not a failure or malfunction of any kind.
 If you’re going to sterotype my state of elective reproductive stasis, do it right — dammit!